ruuda/blog/posts/abstraction-not-syntax.md

 ---
 title: Abstraction, not syntax
-date: 2025-10-01
+date: 2025-10-12
 lang: en-US
-synopsis: Bikeshed about configuration formats is beside the point.
-Alternative formats solve superficial problems, languages solve the real ones.
+synopsis: Alternative configuration formats solve superficial problems.
+Configuration languages solve the deeper problem: the need for abstraction.
-minutes: ?
+minutes: 7
 run-in: The world is growing tired of yaml.
 teaser: automating-configuration-updates
 ---